 And then they turned 3 and began exercising a little more, shall we say, independence?
 They began refusing some of those nutrient dense foods and began noticing other foods.

 I know that feeding a family is exhausting.
 I know that it is easy to run out of menu ideas.
 And I know that you want to create healthy habits as a family.
 Many of our healthiest habits begin in the kitchen.
-With over 20 years experience in the Early Education field and several years as a Registered Holistic Nutritionist, here are my top 5 suggestions for creating healthy habits that start in the kitchen.
+With over 20 years of experience in the Early Education field and several years as a Registered Holistic Nutritionist, I am still learning, but I have collected some pretty great tidbits of advice along the way!
+Here are my top 5 suggestions for creating healthy habits that start in the kitchen.

 Top Five Strategies For Creating Adventurous Eaters